EliAndrewC/l7r/setting/l7r.md

 3. The legionnaire ends with the standard formula for the legionnaire's oath, swearing:

-"that I shall faithfully execute all that the Emperor commands, and that in so doing I shall never seek to avoid death."
+> ...that I shall faithfully execute all that the Emperor commands, and that in so doing I shall never seek to avoid death.

 As an example of all three parts put together:

-"I am Shosuro no Michio Noritaka, son of Ukon and Minon, of the lineage of Shosuro no Michio Yusuke.
-From the ranks of yoriki of the Thunder Guard of Ryoko Owari, I swear by Lady Amaterasu, by my ancestors, and by Bishamon, that I shall faithfully execute all that the Emperor commands, and that in so doing I shall never seek to avoid death."
+> I am Shosuro no Michio Noritaka, son of Ukon and Minon, of the lineage of Shosuro no Michio Yusuke.
+From the ranks of yoriki of the Thunder Guard of Ryoko Owari, I swear by Lady Amaterasu, by my ancestors, and by Bishamon, that I shall faithfully execute all that the Emperor commands, and that in so doing I shall never seek to avoid death.

 Higher-ranking officers need to do more than simply follow orders, so higher-ranking officers swear a different oath.
 Corporals and sergeants mostly swear the standard Legionnaire's Oath, but Platoon Lieutenants must swear:

-"that I will be faithful and bear true allegiance to His Imperial Majesty the Emperor and his successors, that I shall marshal his troops as he commands, and that in so doing I shall never seek to avoid death."
+> ...that I will be faithful and bear true allegiance to His Imperial Majesty the Emperor and his successors, that I shall marshal his troops as he commands, and that in so doing I shall never seek to avoid death.

 Company captains swear an even longer form of this oath, being required to swear:

-"that I will be a true and faithful servant to His Imperial Majesty and Son of Heaven the Emperor and his successors.
+> ...that I will be a true and faithful servant to His Imperial Majesty and Son of Heaven the Emperor and his successors.
 I shall truly and faithfully show the utmost respect for my duty, and without fear I shall everywhere and in every situation defend the inviolability of the Empire.
-I will marshal his troops as he commands, and in so doing I shall never seek to avoid death."
+I will marshal his troops as he commands, and in so doing I shall never seek to avoid death.

 Battalion commanders and Legion generals swear even longer oaths, which depending on the particular duties of the legion and their assignments may draw from the oaths of office from any or all the 6 ministries, with these being examples from those other oaths which may be pulled in to form the Officers' oaths: